AlexNeugroschl/JAX_Risk_Engine/docs/README.md

   apply throughout the codebase (JAX purity/vectorization constraints, how ORE's C++ gets translated into JAX).
 - **[Profiling & the Tracer](concepts/profiling.md)** — how the XProf hook works, what a
-  trace contains, why the Bermudan Greeks path used to compile ~600 XLA programs per job (and now compiles 13), and how to read a trace's phase annotations.
+  trace contains, why a cold pricing job compiled ~600 XLA programs (208 on the current 4-trade demo portfolio, of which **31 still recompile on every warm repeat** — 23 of them in `engine/risk/greeks.py`, tracked as [I-21](known-issues.md#i-21)), and how to read a trace's phase annotations.
 - **[Glossary](concepts/glossary.md)** — plain-language definitions for every finance and
   engineering term used in these docs.